- OAuth for MCP Server: Complete Guide to Protecting Claude

 }

 This was one of my most frustrating debugging sessions.
 The OAuth flow would start, open the browser, but immediately show 404.
-The browser URL had /en/ prepended, which I did not notice at first.
+The browser URL had /en/ prepended, which I didn't notice at first.

 Vercel Firewall Configuration